Healthy Homes Assessment Kelburn

 Insulation Kelburn

-Underfloor and ceiling insulation is mandatory for all rent houses from 1 July 2019.
-Property managers and landlords should make sure that the insulation is in line with this new quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space may require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental houses as of July 1st, 2019.
+All landlords and property managers have to ensure that the insulation is in line with this new standard.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be topped up or replaced.

-The "R" signifies thermal resistance, and is a gauge of how well insulation withstands heat flow.
-The more high the R-value, more effective the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3